juji-io/site/blog/question-recommendation.md

 ---
 # Customer Service Chatbots

 One of the most popular chatbot applications is perhaps to automate customer support tasks, where a chatbot automatically answers user questions, 24x7.
 In fact, in almost every chatbot application, a chatbot's ability to answer user questions, especially free-text questions, is always desirable.
 Just imagine that a travel chatbot is used in a marketing campaign to introduce a new travel destination to a target audience on Facebook Messenger.
-Customers who are interested in the product may want to ask questions about the new destination, such as "Do you offer a family package?" or "What's kind of travel package do you offer?".
+Customers who are interested in the product may want to ask questions about the new destination, such as "Do you offer a family package?" or "What kind of travel package do you offer?".
 If a chatbot can understand such user questions and respond to them immediately, it turns a traditional, static marketing campaign into a live conversation, helping convert the visitors into customers instantly.
 On the other hand, if a chatbot does not allow users to ask any questions, it loses the precious opportunity to engage with users "on the spot".

 ![Smart travel chatbot for marketing with Q&A support](/assets/uploads/screen-shot-2020-06-13-at-10.56.15-pm.png "Conversational Marketing for Travel with Q&A chatbot")